pnsn/earthworm2sac/README.md

 4. activate the virtual environtment:
 `source some-directory/my-python/bin/activate` (if you use bash) `source some-directory/my-python/bin/activate.csh` (if you use csh)
+5. type `which pip` to confirm that you are now using the virtual environment.
-5. use pip to install packages in this virtual environment, for example, see below.
+6. use pip to install packages in this virtual environment, for example, see below.
-6. if you want to stop using the virtual environment:
+7. if you want to stop using the virtual environment:
 `deactivate`

+# Installation

 This script uses obspy, which needs numpy, matplotlib, scipy, and a bunch of other stuff.
 Numpy needs to be completely installed first.